Having an impact with your portfolio:

 They are five-year unsecured loans to OREC with a guaranteed annual interest rate of 3% paid on the anniversary of the date of issue.
 The original investment (principal) is returned five years from the date of issue.
 The minimum investment is $5,000 and must be purchased in increments of $500.

+Who can purchase Investment Notes?
 Investment Notes are available to OREC members.

-If you are interested in investing through Investment Notes, please fill out this form.
+When will Investment Notes be available?
+If you are interested in investing through Investment Notes, please contact us.
 You will be contacted when Investment Notes become available.
 This new approach of offering Investment Notes on an as-needed basis helps to maximize the Co-operative’s earning potential.

+Can Investment Notes be held in an RRSP or TFSA?
 No. Only OREC Preference Shares can be held in an RRSP or TFSA.

 OREC’s Projects

+What are the warranties on the projects?
 This is dependent on the panels and inverters installed; panels are typically warranted for 20 years and inverters between 5 and 20 years.
 The installation is normally warranted for 1 year.

-OREC signs a 20 year roof lease agreement with owner of the building on which our projects are installed, including roof rental fee.
+What is the process for renting roof space and re-roofing?
+OREC signs roof lease agreements with owner of the building on which our projects are installed, including roof rental fee.
 If roofs need to be re-roofed within the 20 year contract, the agreement includes a re-roofing clause under which the panels can be removed for a few days for the work to be done.

-It is impossible to predict the energy policy that will exist at that point, but the most likely is that the electricity will be sold to the grid at the retail rate, this is known as net-metering.
-The building owners will be given the first right to purchase out the panels at a price negotiated at that time.
+What happens to the panels and revenue after the 20 years?
+We cannot predict what energy policy will exist at that point, but the most likely is that the electricity will be sold to the grid at the retail rate.
+The building owners will be given the first right to purchase the generation system at a price negotiated at that time.

-OREC and our partners sign joint venture agreements that set out the equity that each partner has in the project and the insurance, maintenance, management and other costs that will be incurred and shared. under the current FIT rules a project that has greater than 51% ownership by a co-op like OREC is given priority access for FIT contracts.
+How does the joint ownership of OREC's FIT projects work?
+OREC co-owns and co-finances several projects with the owners of the building on which the system is installed.
+OREC also partners with Local Distribution Utilities and First Nations on some projects.
+OREC and our partners sign joint venture agreements that set out the equity that each partner has in the project and the insurance, maintenance, management and other costs that will be incurred and shared.
 The revenue from the project is shared according each partners equity stake once all project expenses have been paid.
-The FIT contract is owned in the name of the Joint Venture.
+Please contact OREC for the partnership arrangements on individual projects.

 Net Metering